jefferislab/BridgingRegistrations/README.md

 Introduction
 ============
 The fly brain is a highly stereotyped 3D structure.
 A number of groups have now published 3D confocal image datasets where all images have been registered to a specific template brain.
 In order to co-visualise image data from different studies, data registered against different template brains must be brought into the same 3D coordinate space.
-This can be achieved by the applying a "bridging registration" which maps one template brain onto another.
+This can be achieved by applying a "bridging registration" which maps one template brain onto another.

 Details
 =======